tavantuan2509/temp/readme.txt

 == Copyright ==

-Tortuga WordPress Theme, Copyright 2016 ThemeZee.com
+test WordPress Theme, Copyright 2016 ThemeZee.com
-Tortuga is distributed under the terms of the GNU GPL
+test is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by